On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Asymptotic properties of distributions

 \section{Asymptotic properties of distributions $\mu_a$}

-In this section we study the asymptotic behaviour of the family of distributions $\mu_a$ as $l(a)$ increases.
-We prove that the $l^2(\Set{Z})$ norm of $\mu_a$ tends to $0$ as $l(a)$ increases hence the densities of~$\mu_a$ tend to zero.
+In this section we study the asymptotic behavior of the family of distributions $\mu_a$ as $l(a)$ increases.
+We prove that the $l^2(\mathbb{Z})$ norm of $\mu_a$ tends to $0$ as $l(a)$ increases, and hence the densities of~$\mu_a$ tend to zero.